Shannon and Her Journey to Reconnect with Bunuba Culture

 Mar 2024

-Shannon Smith Haynes is a year 12 graduating student and a remarkable Indigenous woman from Western Australia.
+Shannon is a year 12 graduating student and a remarkable Indigenous woman from Western Australia.
 Shannon came to Yiramalay because she belongs to the Bunuba community, and this school stands on Bunuba land.
 Shannon has been studying at Studio Schools for three years, where she's been learning about her culture, language, and the history of her people, including the challenges faced by previous generations.
 In our conversation with Shannon, we learned more about her next steps, desires for travel, and the power of embracing new experiences.

 What were some experiences or activities at Yiramalay that helped you establish a deeper connection with your Bunuba culture and language?